SwissTPH/OpenCOVID/src/README.md

 ### Generate a model calibration
 - Set `do_step = 1` in `launch.R` and 'source' to calibrate the model
-- Step 1 determines the average number of daily contacts required to achieve a pre-defined effective reproduction number at the start of the simulation period
+- By default, step 1 determines the average number of daily contacts required to achieve a pre-defined effective reproduction number at the start of the simulation period (*R$\tau$*)
-- This is achieved using a stochastic decent algorithm that evalutes the effective reproduction number over the first few time steps of the model
+  - In future releases, this approach will be expanded so any number of user-defined parameters can be calibrated to either a user-defined *R$\tau$* or setting-specific epidemiological data
+- This calibration process is as follows:
+  i.
+A number of paramater sets are sampled from the input parameter space using Latin Hypercube sampling ii.
+These parameters sets are simulated (multiple times) for a short period, and *R$\tau$* is calculated iii.
+A surrogate model emulator is trained to learn the relationship between inputs and *R$\tau$* iv.
+The optimal parameter set to achieve the user-defined *R$\tau$* is calculated through a stochastic decent algorithm (performed multiple times)
+- The optimal parameter set determined from this process is then used in step 2 when simulating scenarios

 ### Run scenarios
 - Set `do_step = 2` in `launch.R` and 'source' to simulate the baseline and any user-defined alternative scenarios